 Passing on knowledge – then and now

 In his work for Living Legacies, Divaagar also contemplates how knowledge is transmitted.
 He shares, “The oldest form of communication is through oral transmission, and in some ways influencer culture is a nod back to it.
-As the knowledge of Ayurveda was primarily distributed through oral transmissions, and even in how Ayurveda is advertised now, often with testimonials from customers, I saw a lot of potential in influencer culture in disseminating this knowledge and practice.”
+In how Ayurveda is advertised now, often with testimonials from customers, I saw a lot of potential in influencer culture in disseminating this knowledge and practice.”

 One cannot help but relate this to what Vasanthi tells us, of how the early days of Ayurveda were characterised by the many cross-cultural exchanges and sharing of medical knowledge that occurred.